top of page

 Don’t wait for a dead lawn to tell you there’s a problem.
 Performing a regular inspection is the best way to catch issues early.
 At least once a month during the watering season, manually turn on each zone one by one and take a walk around your property.

 Running each zone lets you spot problems that automated schedules might hide, since most systems run when nobody is awake to see them.
-A single broken sprinkler head can waste a tremendous amount of water, so finding it quickly pays off for your landscape and your wallet, often helping you avoid a more complex service call for sprinkler repair in Lubbock.
+A single broken sprinkler head can waste a tremendous amount of water, so finding it quickly pays off for your landscape and your wallet, often helping you avoid a more complex call for sprinkler repair Lubbock.

 Tackling Common Sprinkler System Repairs

 Once you’ve identified a problem, the next step is the fix.
-Some issues are simple enough for a DIY approach, while others are best left to a seasoned professional who specializes in sprinkler repair in Lubbock.
+Some issues are simple enough for a DIY approach, while others are best left to a seasoned professional who specializes in sprinkler repair Lubbock.

 • Cleaning: If you notice weak or uneven spray, the fix might be as simple as cleaning the filter.
 Turn off the system, unscrew the nozzle, pull out the small filter screen, and rinse it clean.
 A paperclip can help dislodge stubborn grit.